oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 For my current timeframe, doing a network analysis is out of scope, so I dont want it connecting to the Internet or having to link an account (at least it appears to just need the google home app and no vendor app)  Thus, I'm working in the following order: tear down, power up, gain access, dump firmware.

 I have my trusy Raspberry Pi 400 which I will use for a serial terminal (with luck), and a Wifi Access Point.
-According to the device instructions, I should be able to turn it on then find it with google home.
+According to the product instructions, I should be able to turn it on then find it with google home.
 I wont be doing that, so I'm going to try bluetooth scanning and wifi scanning - often IoT devices will expose an open Wifi AP for the initial pairing.
 I will make sure it doesn't connect to my normal AP, I dont want it accidentally upgrading the firmware.

-The device was manufactured in 2017, which explains the sale price, and perhaps there is a good chance of some legacy security vulnerabilities which may prove useful in the future.
+The target device was manufactured in 2017, which explains why it was on clearance; and perhaps there is a good chance of some legacy security vulnerabilities which may prove useful in the future.

 # Part 1 - Physical Teardown & Photo Essay